 Impacting Secondary Schools with MFL Research

 If you run an internet search on the Hafez-Goethe Monument - the Hafis-Goethe Denkmal - in Weimar, Germany, Google Images will present you with the usual wall of photographs of the two granite chairs that I have often written about here.
-Yet so many of the images reveal how the site has been added to or modified over the years: artists have . . .
+Yet so many of the images reveal how the site has been added to or modified over the years: . . .

 - or Engaging Diverse Publics with Academic Research on the History of Islam

 I’ve been thinking a lot about chairs recently.
 No, I’ve not been drooling over IKEA’s latest designs, and nor am I getting down with the urban middle classes by up-cycling discarded chairs from thrift stores to give my house that shabby-chic look.
-Anyone who’s been following this blog will know the growing importance to my work of the . . .
+Anyone who’s been following this blog will know the growing importance to my work of . . .

 Taking the ‘Trans-nationalizing Faith’ Project at Warwick University off campus.

 A longer entry this time as I have been buried in various projects of late and have not written here for a while.
 This year I am on sabbatical from the start of October 2015 through to May 2016.
-It’s a chance to move my own publications forward, in particular my book-length study of Islam in pre-twentieth century German culture, which is . . .
+It’s a chance to move my own publications forward, in particular my book-length study of Islam in pre-twentieth century German culture, . . .